Commitment + Clinical Leadership = Better Outcomes

 How Does Brain Freeze Work?

-However, you end up eating your ice cream too quickly, and you soon find yourself having an ice cream headache.
+However, you soon find yourself having an ice cream headache.
 Your head feels dizzy, and you’re having a hard time feeling your tongue.

 Brain freeze happens to everyone, but what’s the science behind it?
-Here’s why you get brain freeze headaches whenever you quickly eat ice cream, popsicles, slushies, and cold drinks.
+Here’s why you get brain freeze headaches whenever you quickly eat deliciously cold food.

-A brain freeze headache is when your head hurts after eating cold food too quickly.
-It occurs when the top of your mouth (also known as the upper palette) is exposed to cold food.
+brain freeze headache, also known as an ice cream headache or a cold stimulus headache, is when your head hurts after eating cold food too quickly.
+It occurs when the top of your mouth called the upper palette is exposed to cold food.

 The science behind brain freeze